pull-vert/kotlin-utf8-string/README.md

-# kotlin-inline-string
+# kotlin-utf8-string

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-kotlin-inline-string was born as a challenge to provide the smallest memory footprint UTF-8 String to several platforms (JVM, JS and native) thanks to Kotlin multiplatform and inline classes.
+kotlin-utf8-string was born as a challenge to provide the smallest memory footprint UTF-8 String to several platforms (JVM, JS and native) thanks to Kotlin multiplatform and inline classes.
 It mimics the golang String model.

 Inline classes allow adding behavior to the extended type, without any runtime cost :